 Yes Indeed!
 The amount of personal experiences reported by the living strongly suggests that spirits are residing here too.
 There have been boatloads of personal experiences in this house for years, especially during the years of this Tombstone Bordello Bed and Breakfast.
 No paranormal hard evidence has been shared with the public.

 107 West Allen St.,

-Tombstone Bordello Bed and Breakfast is located on the corner of W. Allen St. and Haskell St., on the west side suburb of historic downtown Tombstone, just a 10 to 20 minute walk to downtown Tombstone.
+Tombstone Bordello Bed and Breakfast is located on the corner of W. Allen Street and Haskell Street, on the west side suburb of historic downtown Tombstone, just a 10 to 20 minute walk to downtown Tombstone.